poenmasem/GetPrivacy/README.md

 - Most of the softwares listed here are [FOSS](https://itsfoss.com/what-is-foss/).
 Also includes the safest Activators link to activate Windows so that people don't need to download them from unknown websites.

-- For Windows 11, the guide will be updated after it's release.
+- For Windows 11, the guide will be updated after it's stable version release.

 (Note: Windows is a [Closed Source](https://www.coredna.com/blogs/comparing-open-closed-source-software) OS.
 So, this guide gives you a privacy & security focused setup as much as possible.)